erc1337-Coffee/pizza-farm/README.md

 ```

 Add your mnemonic and wallet index to the .env file in the following format: (there's nothing on this seed lil bro)
+Put all your pets inscription ids in the PET_IDS variable, separated by commas.
 ```
 MNEMONIC=acid cloth drink ankle phone flush bomb obscure brass success miracle theory WALLET_INDEX=0